diogo-martins18/NutriDiarium/README.md

     - Protein = (Calories * 0.3) / 4
     - Carbohydrates* = (Calories * 0.4) / 4

 ### How is data being stored?
-Is it possible to edit it without using the program?
-- The program will create 3 CSV files automatically after you open it for the first time.
-All data is stored in those files and you _can_ alter them in separate programs.
-- If the program breaks simply delete the 3 CSV files in the directory and let the program create new ones automatically.
+- The program is storing the information in the database.db file.

 ## Project structure
 ### Folder contents:
 - project.py - Contains the main function and all other functions.
 - requirements.txt - All required pip-installable libraries.
-- test_project.py - This file contains the test functions for project.py.
-### Files created after using the program:
-- personal_info.csv - Stores the user's IDNI values (Ideal Daily Nutritional Intake).
-- food.csv - Stores the values of the foods the user added to the database.
-- date.csv - Stores the user's nutritional intake during the day.

 ## Installation